JessicaEmberlyOfficial/3432-US/README.md

 **Educational Purposes Only**

 **3432** is a global revolution party native to the U.S., and our goal is to fight fascism head-on.
+This is a webpage for 3432's U.S. branch.

 # We do that by:
 ```